 The U.S., 1834: Atlas Obscura reports that Eli Geddings, a South Carolina-based doctor, mentions opium-soaked pieces of linen in the Baltimore Medical and Surgical Journal and Review as a way to relieve severe menstrual cramps.

-Britain, 1879: This is when one of the first iterations of the tampon as we know it arrived, though not much is known about it.
+Britain, 1879: According to above-mentioned piece by the Atlantic, this is when one of the first iterations of the tampon as we know it arrived, though not much is known about it.
 Records in the British Medical Journal mention something called “Dr. Aveling’s Vaginal Tampon-Tubes,” which are described as “small unsilvered glass speculums with a wooden rod,” and included a “kite-tail” tampon that was made of glycerin-soaked pieces of wool that were then pushed into the glass speculum and inserted into the vagina with the wooden rod.
 The Atlantic writes that it’s not clear whether these tampon-tubes were actually designed to be used as tampons during menstruation or as a method of treating something else, and it’s unclear how popular they were at the time.

 Germany, 1936: German gynecologist Judith Esser-Mittag has been credited with creating the first non-applicator tampon.
 In fact, that’s where the term o.b. tampon comes from: in German, “ohne binde” means “no pad.”
 Also known as a digital tampon, the non-applicator tampon isn’t as popular in the U.S. as it is elsewhere, but it has enjoyed massive popularity abroad, and according to the Atlantic, has outsold its applicator-ed counterpart for decades.